satyamnaidu024/XMeme_Java/README.md

 From the repository root,

 1. run `./gradlew bootRun`run the the project on port 8081.
-2. run `./gradlew bootjar` to create executable jar.
+2. run `./gradlew bootJar` to create executable jar.
 The jar will be located inside build directories.